Request parameters.

 The rules of the pending above and pending below follow the same rules as the Order list OCO.

-OTOCOs add 3 orders to the EXCHANGE_MAX_NUM_ORDERS
+OTOCOs add 3 orders to the EXCHANGE_MAX_NUM_ORDERS filter and MAX_NUM_ORDERS filter.

 Weight: 1